-Our gardens are now open every day from 10.00am – 5.00pm until the 31st October.
-The House, Shop and Cafe will re-open on the 7th April.
+Our gardens are open every day from 10.00am – 5.00pm until the 31st October.

 Dogs are not allowed inside the house (with the exception of guide dogs and assistance dogs).
 Mobility scooters are not allowed inside the house, however we do have a wheelchair for use and electric wheelchairs are also ok for use inside the house.
 There are also chairs in most rooms for those who may need to sit down.
 It might also be worth noting that the guided tour may not be suitable for very young children and babies who can become bored not being able to run around or touch things.